hypervel/hypervel.org/docs/docs/authentication.md

 $id = Auth::id();
 ```

-Alternatively, once a user is authenticated, you may access the authenticated user via an `LaravelHyperf\Http\Request` instance.
+Alternatively, once a user is authenticated, you may access the authenticated user via an `Hypervel\Http\Request` instance.
 Remember, type-hinted classes will automatically be injected into your controller methods.
-By type-hinting the `LaravelHyperf\Http\Request` object, you may gain convenient access to the authenticated user from any controller method in your application via the request's `user` method:
+By type-hinting the `Hypervel\Http\Request` object, you may gain convenient access to the authenticated user from any controller method in your application via the request's `user` method:

 ```php
 <?php